MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 * Etc.

-We have learnt some of them previously if you remember, this is right time to recall them.
+We have learned some of them previously if you remember, this is the right time to recall them.

 **Using Medusa to Exploit LHF**

 Medusa is intended to be a speedy, massively parallel,  modular,  login brute-forcer.
-The goal is to support as many services which allow remote authentication as possible.
+The goal is to support as many services that allow remote authentication as possible.

 Read medusa manual